motoki-omamiuda/julia-numerical-analysis/README.md

-# julia-numerical-analysis
-numerical analysis using Julia
+# numerical analysis using Julia
+I usually use Julia for making simple plots or performing calculations.
+This repository manages these codes.